return/busterm/README.md

 # gotimetravel
-View all the NapTAN buses directly in realtime.
+View all the NapTAN buses directly in realtime in the terminal!